ptitjes/jlato-benchmark/README.md

 ### To benchmark parsing the OpenJDK (~2h)

-Fist change the location of the OpenJDK in the file `PartiallyParsingJDK` before rebuilding.
+The OpenJDK is automatically downloaded from java.net as part of the maven build.

 ```sh
 mvn validate clean install